orbitdb-archive/welcome/contributing.md

 ### Community Improvement

-The Orbitdb community requires maintenance of various "public infrastructure" resources.
+The OrbitDB community requires maintenance of various "public infrastructure" resources.
 These include documentation, GitHub repositories, CI build bots, and more.
 There is also helping new users with questions, spreading the word about Orbitdb, and so on.
 Soon, we will be planning and running conferences.
 Please get in touch if you would like to help out.

 ### Translations

 This community moves very fast, and documentation swiftly gets out of date.
 If you would like to add a translation, please open an issue and ask the project captain for a given repository before filing a pull request, so that we do not waste efforts.

 If anyone has any issues understanding the English documentation, please let us know!
-If you would like to do so privately, please email [@RichardLitt](mailto:richardlitt@ipfs.io).
+If you would like to do so privately, please email [@RichardLitt](mailto:richard.littauer@gmail.com).
 We are very sensitive to language issues, and do not want to turn anyone away from hacking because of their language.

 ### Email List